FractalGiraffe/COMP0029/README.md

 You can find the labeled data as a pickle file in the `data` directory.
 You can also find a notebook in the `src` directory containing Python 3 code to replicate my analyses.

+## Project Setup

-Start by opening the notebook in Google Colab, before saving a copy in Drive and uploading the dataset to Drive under `COMP0029/labeled_data.p` and finally running the copy of the notebook.
+Start by opening the notebook in Google Colab.
+Save a copy in Drive and upload the dataset to Drive, under `COMP0029/labeled_data.p`.
+Finally, run the copy of the notebook.

 ~~~
 @inproceedings{hateoffensive,